 I. Periodically check the screws on your trailer to insure that road vibration has not worked any of them loose.

 Your Homesteader trailer is manufactured to give years of service.
 To extend the life expectancy of the exterior appearance of your Homesteader trailer regular cleaning is recommended.
 The use of a mild soap or automotive car wash formula is recommended for external washing.
 The aluminum skin on our quality enclosed trailers has a baked on enamel finish.
 This finish will have a longer life if it is cleaned regularly and waxed periodically.
 Use an automotive wax to protect the finish of your trailer from the elements.

 Several different colors are available in the Hercules and Challenger Series.
-They include the standard White, Coke Red, Charcoal Gray, Jet Black, Beige, Metallic Silver and Orange.
+They include the standard White, Charcoal Gray, Jet Black, and Metallic Silver.